MACHINE NAME = WEB 1

 UNCTAD has called for urgent reforms to the global debt architecture to avert a widespread debt crisis among developing countries.

-In the wake of the COVID-19 pandemic, developing countries’ external sovereign debt – funds borrowed in foreign currency – increased by 15.7% to $11.4 trillion by the end of 2022.
+In the wake of the COVID-19 pandemic, developing countries’ external debt – funds borrowed in foreign currency – increased by 15.7% to $11.4 trillion by the end of 2022.
 The mounting debt levels are further complicated by the diversity of lenders and financial instruments.

 Equally alarming is the surge in debt servicing costs.
 Low-income and lower-middle-income countries – also referred to as frontier markets – that borrowed when interest rates were low and investors keen are now spending around 23% and 13% of their export revenues, respectively, to repay their external debt.